The Data Security Secrets Of One Of LA’s Hippest Hotels

 When running what is essentially a 24/7 business, internal company data isn’t the only data that needs protecting.
 “Servicing the guest is top of mind for the LINE’s team,” says DeMarco, “and that means constant communication.
 You never know what you’re going to get at the front desk, what emergency you’re going to be dealing with—so the continuity and mobility of communication is hugely important.”

 But it’s not enough for those connections to be always-on, they also need to be secure—whether that’s a guest getting email over the hotel’s Wi-Fi or the front desk sharing sensitive financial data with the revenue manager.
 The team at the LINE prioritizes customer trust and data protection.
 “Customer data is the LINE’s lifeblood,” says DeMarco.
 “If we do not keep that data safe and keep to that unwritten contract, then we potentially lose a customer.”

 With staff moving around the hotel and some workers at remote offices, that mandate for mobile data security can get complicated.
 “Because we are a highly mobile team, security and access to our data is paramount,” says DeMarco.
 “Email security and uptime is first and foremost for us, as our teams need to communicate on the go.
 Second is being able to share data within and outside the company.”

 Securing the future

-Like many IT teams, the LINE team does a lot with a little—it’s just DeMarco and one other person coordinating all IT for the hotel brand.
-And success is being able to deliver that security and reliability even with a small staff.
+Like many IT teams, the LINE team does a lot with a little—with just DeMarco and one other person coordinating all IT for the hotel brand.
+And success to him is being able to deliver that security and reliability even with a small staff.
 “There’s never an excuse like, ‘There's no email.
 There’s no this.
 There’s no that,’” says DeMarco.